 Lake Tahoe Weather in the Fall

-You can expect clear skies more than half the time in September and October with more cloudy days in November.
+The lake water is relatively cold year-round, but if that doesn't bother you then it's typically tolerable for swimming until mid-October.
+You can expect clear skies more than half the time in September and early October, with more cloudy days as October ends and you enter November.
 Humidity is low year-round, and it's typically not windy either.

 What to Pack